iterating/placenotes/readme.md

 - GET /notes/:id
 	+ Retrieves the note with the specified id

-- GET /notes/:time
+- GET /notes/time/:time
 	- Retrieces note created by the logged in user and the specified time
-- PUT /notes/:time
+- PUT /notes//time/:time
 	- Updates note created by the logged in user and the specified time
-- DELETE /notes/:time
+- DELETE /notes/time/:time
 	- Deletes note created by the logged in user and the specified time

-- GET /notes/:location
+- GET /notes/location/:lat/:lon
-	+ Retrieves notes created at the specified location
+	+ Retrieves notes created at the specified latitude and longitude

 ### Template Engine and Middleware
 - A *template engine* renders views with Express